 Convocation is a special gathering of a group of people for the purpose of focusing on a particular topic.
-SUNY Broome’s annual student Convocation Day, will be held on Tuesday, April 9th 2019, to bring together the College community and, in spirit, the larger community of which the College is a part to address themes around our Convocation speaker’s best-selling book, iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy–and Completely Unprepared for Adulthood.
+SUNY Broome’s annual student Convocation Day, will be held on Tuesday, April 21 2020, to bring together the College community and, in spirit, the larger community of which the College is a part to address topics around our Convocation theme on climate change.

-We hope that Twenge will inspire students and faculty alike to reconsider the overwhelming presence of smartphones, social media and technology in their daily lives.
-Please note that Tuesday April 9, 2019 is Convocation Day on which no day or evening classes will be held.
+Convocation 2020 will focus on the vital theme of climate change and how it will likely impact human destiny.
+We hope that Dr. Monger will inspire students and faculty alike to discuss the implications of climate change and how to address them.
+Please note that Tuesday April 21, 2020 is Convocation Day on which no day or evening classes will be held.

 Campus-Wide Convocation Day Committee Members

 - Dr. Victor Lamoureux, Science, Technology, Engineering, Mathematics Division

 - Professor Gian Roma, Business and Public Services Division

 - Student Representative, SA President, Daniel Todd